Rich Clarkson

-Rich Clarkson (born August 11, 1932) is a Denver, Colorado based photographer that has a long history covering American sports.
+Rich Clarkson (born August 11, 1932) is a Denver, Colorado based photographer who has a long history covering American sports.
 Rich owns a production company, Clarkson Creative, that specializes in photography, video production, design, and book publishing among other things.
-In addition, his company has organized the top-tier photography educational workshops, Summit Series of Photography Workshops, for over 30 years.
+In addition, his company has organized the photography educational workshops, Summit Series of Photography Workshops, for over 30 years.
 The small group also handles all championship photography for the NCAA (National Collegiate Athletic Association) and Colorado Rockies baseball club.

 Biography

 Early life

 Born in Oklahoma City, Clarkson moved to Lawrence, Kansas at age 3 where he would grow up above one of the town's greatest restaurants, The Colonial Tea Room.
 His grandmother, Fannie Murphy, owned the restaurant with his mother, Mary, working as a hostess and greeting guests in the dining room.
 The restaurant drew Kansas professors, local politicians, and businessmen, exposing the young Clarkson to those intellects daily.